The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival Station: Amsterdam Centraal Station lies on the banks of the River Amstel close to the city centre.
 Travellers can walk to Dam Square in the heart of the capital in ten minutes.

-The information above was last checked on 09/06/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Brussels to Amsterdam before travelling.
+The above information was last checked on 13/10/2021.
+Remember to check the latest COVID-19 travel safety regulations for your train from Brussels to Amsterdam closer to your date of departure here.

-Reentry to Belgium is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+Entry into Belgium is allowed for: Entry is fully open for citizens and permanent residents of Netherlands

 The government of Belgium has imposed these measures to reduce the spread of COVID-19:

-When travelling this route, Omio customers are departing most frequently from Bruxelles-Midi and arriving in Amsterdam Centraal.
+Omio customers who travel this route most frequently depart from Bruxelles-Midi and arrive in Amsterdam Centraal.

 Here are some other resources that might have the information you need